Econify/ad.js/docs/README.md

 ## Plugins / Additional Functionality
 The parsing of javascript is done on the main thread and is blocking.
 Even if the code is not used, it will still be parsed.
-By default Ad.js ships barebones.
+By default AdJS ships barebones.
 This is to ensure that only the code you are leveraging in your ad implementation is parsed resulting in the faster loading ads and higher viewability metrics.

 Available plugins include: